irao12/systems_final/README.md

 be extra commands once the main features are working.

 ### Topics from class:
--Processes (fork, exec etc.)
+- Processes (fork, exec etc.)
   We will use forks to create a child process that executes the main part of the program while the parent process waits and loops so the password manager continues until exited.

--Allocating Memory:
+- Allocating Memory:
   We will allocate memory for the account structs that will hold the account information.
 By allocating memory for the structs, we can pass on the pointer to functions and the functions will be able to the change the structs.

--Working with files:
+- Working with files:
   We will use files to store the account information for the password manager and the other accounts you store.
 We will create a file whenever someone creates an account.
 The files will be opened and read to print  the account information.

--Signals:
+- Signals:
   We will use signals to control how exiting works so that the user can back out to the main menu and the program can continue to provide functionality.

--Finding information with files (minor part of the program):
+- Finding information with files (minor part of the program):
   We will use information from the files to tell the user information such as when the account information was added or last updated.

 ### Data Structures and Algorithms used:
--Structs:
+- Structs:
   When we read the file for an account, we will store all of the information into a struct so that we don't have to go back to the file.
 This will also let us change the account information